tnramalho/rockets/ARCHITECTURE.md

 ```

 ### Seeder Pattern

-Seeders are used to populate the database with initial data.
-They extend the base `Seeder` class:
+Seeders should:
+- Initialize database with consistent data
+- Be environment-aware
+- Be idempotent
+- Handle dependencies properly

 ```typescript
 import { Seeder } from '@concepta/typeorm-seeding';